WordPress/gutenberg/docs/reference/deprecated.md

 - `wp.components.CodeEditor` has been removed.
 Used `wp.codeEditor` directly instead.
 - `wp.blocks.setUnknownTypeHandlerName` has been removed.
 Please use `setFreeformContentHandlerName` and `setUnregisteredTypeHandlerName` instead.
 - `wp.blocks.getUnknownTypeHandlerName` has been removed.
 Please use `getFreeformContentHandlerName` and `getUnregisteredTypeHandlerName` instead.
+- The Reusable Blocks Data API was marked as experimental as it's subject to change in the future.

 ## 4.1.0